leocristofani/leonardo-20210522/README.md

 ## How to run the project?

 1. Open the terminal
-2. Clone the repo: `git clone git@github.com:leocristofani/leonardo-20210523.git`
+2. Run `git clone git@github.com:leocristofani/leonardo-20210523.git` to clone the repo
-3. Go inside: `cd leonardo-20210523`
+3. Run `cd leonardo-20210523` to go inside the project
-4. Install the dependecies: `yarn install`
+4. Run `yarn install` to install dependencies
-5. Copy sample env. variables: `cp .env.example .env`
+5. Run `cp .env.example .env` to copy sample environment variables
 6. Start the local dev. server: `yarn start`

 ## How to build the project?